Home / Resume / Education / Tutor Resume

 After

-Provided one-on-one SAT preparation for 15 students per semester, averaging 150+ point score improvements
+Provided one-on-one SAT/ACT prep for 15 students per semester, teaching test-taking strategies that averaged 150+ point score improvements

 Before